 Part of me thinks you might have suspected for some time that I'm gay, because I never brought home girls while I was in school, or because I never dated any.
 On the other hand, perhaps my being gay is a complete surprise, and you need time to become accustomed to the idea.
 Whichever is the case, ultimately, I hope our relationship will be closer than it has been in the past.

 Among the reasons why I'm coming out to you now is to bring down the wall between us.
 When you ask me about what's going on in my life and I tell you nothing, I haven't been honest.
 I didn't tell you the truth because I couldn't.
-Not being able to share with you details of my life has been eating at me for some time, and I can't do it anymore.
+Not being able to share with you details of my life has been difficult for me, and I can't do it anymore.
 As I see it, I had two choices: Either I could keep the distance between us by holding things back from you, or I could tell you the truth and hope that our relationship would be better in the long run.

 I know you've always loved me.
 Writing this letter and sending it to you has been one of the most difficult things I've ever done, because of the fear I could lose that love.
 Although you may not understand about my being gay, I hope your love for me hasn't changed.
 I'm still the same person I was before.
 The only thing that's different is you now know I'm gay.